Ivan951236/Kucaxttgeyes/README.md

 I Say Ubuntu **FONTS** because unlike the other font pack, this one actually comes with Bold and Italic fonts, which means it is the same it was before, other than it's Ubuntu instead of what I call Minecraftia Fonts

+The Ubuntu Mono and the Ubuntu Sans versions are available in `.mono` and `.sans` directory respectfully

 Screenshots:

 Main Menu: